On the theory of $q$-characters for quantum affine superalgebras of type $A$: The -character map for

 \begin{prop} Every finite-dimensional simple $\mathcal{U}(\epsilon)$-modules can be obtained from a module on which $c^{1/2}$ acts trivially by twisting by an automorphism of $\mathcal{U}(\epsilon)$. \end{prop}

-\begin{proof} Thanks to the relation (\ref{eq:GQG-Drinfeld-hh}), the proof in \cite[Proposition 3.2]{MY} for modules of quantum affine algebras with finite-dimensional weight spaces works verbatim. \end{proof} Therefore, as in the non-super case, we will only concern such $\mathcal{U}(\epsilon)$-modules, and so we may consider the action of the quotient of $\mathcal{U}(\epsilon)$ by $c-1$ which is denoted by the same symbol abusing the notation.
-In particular, it is natural to assume that they have the $\mathring{P}$-weight space decomposition:
+\begin{proof} Thanks to the relation (\ref{eq:GQG-Drinfeld-hh}), the proof in \cite[Proposition 3.2]{MY} for modules of quantum affine algebras with finite-dimensional weight spaces works verbatim. \end{proof} Henceforth we will only concern such $\mathcal{U}(\epsilon)$-modules as in the non-super case, which also allows us to replace $\mathcal{U}(\epsilon)$ by its quotient by $c-1$ (denoted by the same symbol).
+Accordingly we will assume they have the $\mathring{P}$-weight space decomposition: